NeniscaMaria/Toy_Language/README.md

 execute multiple programs but for each of them use a different ProgramState structures (that means different ExecutionStack, SymbolTable, Output and FileTable structures).

-At the beginning, ExecutionStack contains the original program, and SymbolTable ,Outout and FileTable are empty.
+At the beginning, ExecutionStack contains the original program, and SymbolTable ,Output and FileTable are empty.
 After the evaluation has started:
-->ExecutionStack contains the remaining part of the program that must be evaluated
-->SymbolTable contains the variables (from the variable declarations statements evaluated so far) with their assigned values
->Output contains the values printed so far
-->FileTable contains a dictionary mapping a StringValue (containing the filename (a string)) to the file descriptor from Java language.
+->ExecutionStack contains the remaining part of the program that must be evaluated ->SymbolTable contains the variables (from the variable declarations statements evaluated so far) with their assigned values ->Output contains the values printed so far ->FileTable contains a dictionary mapping a StringValue (containing the filename (a string)) to the file descriptor from Java language.
 The file descriptor from Java language is an instance of the BufferedReader class.
 (We assume that a file can only be a text file that contains only non-zero positive integers, one